eventmq/eventmq/docs/protocol.rst

 REQUEST Headers
 ---------------
 Headers MUST be 0 to many comma seperated values inserted into the header field.
-If there are no headers requried, send an empty string MUST be sent where headers are required.
+If there are no headers required, send an empty string MUST be sent where headers are required.

 Below is a table which defines and describes the headers.